cunarist/app-template/README.md

 Preparing a Flutter project targeting various platforms is not an easy task.
 It gets much harder when Rust is involved.
 With this template, you don't need to reinvent the wheel.

-- Windows
-- Linux
-- Android
-- macOS
-- iOS
+- ✅ Windows: Tested and supported
+- ✅ Linux: Tested and supported
+- ✅ Android: Tested and supported
+- ✅ macOS: Tested and supported
+- ✅ iOS: Tested and supported
+- ⏸️ Web: Not supported since threads and shared memory are not available in webassembly yet

 ## Contribution